bheisler/criterion.rs/book/src/user_guide/timing_loops.md

 Try to keep the overhead in the measurement routine to a minimum; Criterion.rs will still use its normal warm-up/target-time logic, which is based on wall-clock time.
-If your measurement routine carries a substantial amount of overhead it could mess up the calculations and cause Criterion.rs to run too few iterations (not to mention that the benchmarks would take a long time).
+If your measurement routine takes a long time to perform each measurement it could mess up the calculations and cause Criterion.rs to run too few iterations (not to mention that the benchmarks would take a long time).
 Because of this, it's best to do heavy setup like starting processes or threads before running the benchmark.

 ## What do I do if my function's runtime is smaller than the measurement overhead?